Last Updated on May 17, 2023 by Matt

 The width of a scooter wheel is typically between 2 – 4 in / 5 – 10 cm.
 Models with a tire width of 4 inches or above are typically referred to as widewheel scooters.

-Also, there are scooters with tire diameters of around 15 inches, and tire widths of close to 10 inches, and these are called fat-tire scooters.
-They are in a category of their own, since they usually have a built-in seat that’s not removable and resemble motorcycles quite a lot, but they are still considered electric scooters.
+Also, there are scooters with tire diameters of around 15 inches and tire widths of close to 10 inches, and these are called fat-tire scooters.
+They are in a category of their own since they usually have a built-in seat that’s not removable, and they resemble motorcycles quite a lot, but they are still considered electric scooters.

 Tires